 The Innocenti Museum, reopened in 2016 after a complete face lift, is located in Piazza SS Annunziata in Florence.
 It’s dedicated to the institution of the Innocenti, or ‘innocents’, a hospital-orphanage where orphans and indigent children were taken in and raised.

-This rather beautiful building, designed by Brunelleschi, offers a glimpse into the history of the institution, which has been an important part of Florence‘s life for six centuries.
+The rather beautiful building of the Ospedale degli Innocenti was designed by Brunelleschi, and today it offers a glimpse into the history of the institution, which has been an important part of Florence‘s life for six centuries.

 It’s a moving experience to learn about the daily life of the children raised here, and visitors can see some of their personal objects too.
 The museum also hosts a small collection of sacred art, including a tender Madonna by Botticelli and a majestic “Adoration of the Magi” by Ghirlandaio.